Errors & Omissions Excepted

 When Google sees those words around your target keyword, it gives them confidence that you’re writing quality content.

 Fortunately, it’s easy to find LSI keywords for any keyword.
 Just search for that keyword in Google and scroll to the bottom of the page where it says

 In the example above, I searched for the title of this post “Are Keywords important to SEO.”
 The words in bold blue in the example are LSI keywords and if I use some of them in the content that I am creating, then chances are Google will pick up on them.

 Are keywords important to onsite/off-site Internet Marketing?

 The Jaaxy Keyword Research Tool is free to try.
-It is also free to Wealthy Affiliate ‘Premium’ members.
-Recommended for its ease of use, speed and accuracy.
+It is also free to Wealthy Affiliate ‘Premium’ members and is recommended for its ease of use, speed, and accuracy.

 We also need to make sure that we have a significant amount of inbound links from highly respected external websites.
 These types of links are known as off-site links and they can be used as keywords also.